soulgalore/jdbcmetrics/README.md

 * Set the JVM parameter: <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
 * Or load the driver in your code: <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>

 ### Configure the jdbc url/connect string###

-If your existing connect string looks like this: <code>jdbc:mysql://localhost:3306/test_db</code>
+* If your existing connect string looks like this: <code>jdbc:mysql://localhost:3306/test_db</code><br/>

-Prefix it with "jdbcmetrics:", like this: <code>jdbc:jdbcmetrics:mysql://localhost:3306/test_db</code>
+Prefix it with <code>jdbcmetrics:</code> like this <code>jdbc:jdbcmetrics:mysql://localhost:3306/test_db</code>

-Make sure the underlaying driver, your regular driver, is registered either in DriverManager (see step 2) or specify it in the jdbc url/connect string which would be the easiest.
+* Specify the underlaying driver, your regular driver, in the url like this <code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code><br/>

-<code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code>

-**JDBCMetricsDriver** will then instantiate the driver to use it underneath.
+JDBCMetricsDriver will then instantiate the driver to use it underneath.
+If you omit the driver param JDBCMetricsDriver will try to match the url to a driver registered in DriverManager.

 ## Setup the filter (optional)